postgrespro/pg_probackup/Documentation.md

 ##### Running pg_probackup on Parallel Threads

-Backup, recovery, merge, checkdb and validate processes can be executed on several parallel threads.
+Backup, recovery, merge, delete, checkdb and validate processes can be executed on several parallel threads.
 This can significantly speed up pg_probackup operation given enough resources (CPU cores, disk, and network throughput).

 Parallel execution is controlled by the `-j/--threads` command line option.
 For example, to create a backup using four parallel threads, run: